Education Resources Recommended by Scott Wolla

 Scott Wolla is a research officer at the St. Louis Fed.
 He has a Ph.D. in curriculum and instruction and an M.A. in economic education.
 Scott is a nationally recognized, award-winning economics educator with 14 years of classroom teaching experience.

 Scott's recommendations are intended for high school students.
 His favorite resources are listed below.

-Supply and Demand Online Course
+- Supply and Demand Online Module for Teachers and Students

 Subscribe to the Econ Lowdown e-newsletter.
 It's the most convenient way for economics and personal finance teachers to stay up-to-date on the latest videos, podcasts, curriculum and classroom activities from the St. Louis Fed.
 Each issue also includes a list of upcoming events where teachers can get ideas for their classrooms, earn continuing education credit and network with their peers.
 Other email alert options are available.

 You can contact Scott at 314-444-8624 or Scott.A.Wolla@stls.frb.org.